ronisbr/PrettyTables.jl/docs/src/man/highlighters.md

 # Text highlighters

-A highlighter of the text backend is an instance of the structure [`TextHighlighter`](@ref) that contains information about which elements a highlight style should be applied when using the text backend.
+A highlighter of the text backend is an instance of the structure [`Highlighter`](@ref) that contains information about which elements a highlight style should be applied when using the text backend.
 The structure contains three fields:

 * `f`: Function with the signature `f(data,i,j)` in which should return `true` if the element `(i,j)` in `data` must be highlighted, or `false`